-- 1. The concept of rank of a matrix and applying the same to understand the consistency and Solving them. - 2.
+- 1. The concept of rank of a matrix and applying the same to understand the consistency and solving the linear systems. - 2.
 The concept of Eigen values and Eigen vectors and reducing the quadratic forms in to their canonical forms. - 3.
 Methods of solving the linear differential equations of first and higher order. - 4.
 Partial differentiation, concept of total derivative. - 5.
 Finding maxima and minima of a function of two variables.